Knowing how to organize a yard sale successfully will save you much time and frustration on the day of the event.

 I'm usually collecting stuff all year long, specifically for a yard sale.
 I like to sort items into categories; donate, throw out, consign, or yard sale.

 Organizing boxes into “like” groups will you save time when setting up for your yard sale.

 Decluttering your home is a great way to get your house organized and find stuff for a yard or garage sale.
 If you haven’t used something in a year, chances are you don’t need it, and it’s taking up unnecessary space in your home.

 A successful yard sale should be large enough to draw lots of customers, so why not invite neighbors or friends to join in your sale?
 Advertising as a multi-family yard sale will bring more buyers, because people will be expecting to see lots more good stuff!

 Be careful who you invite to join your yard sale--be sure everyone has a plan to take back their unsold items.
 I once had an acquaintance ask to put her kid's outdoor play equipment in my yard sale.
 Her stuff didn’t sell and weeks went by while it sat in my yard, getting rained on and annoying me!
 In the end, I had to get rid of it myself.

 Have at least two people working the yard sale, three is better.
 This is important for security reasons and also allows you to escape to the bathroom or grab a snack break when needed.

-Advertising in all mediums will bring the most traffic to your yard sale.
-Hard-core yard and garage sale fans will search online classifieds AND local newspapers on Thursdays and Fridays, then spend the evenings planning their routes.
+Advertising on a variety of platforms will bring the most traffic to your yard sale.
+Hard-core yard and garage sale fans will search online classifieds AND local newspapers on Thursdays and Fridays, then spend the evening before planning their routes.

 Schedule your ad to run one to two days before the yard sale, but one day is sufficient.